 The Cycads can survive in different environments, making them a popular choice for homeowners.
 Some cycad species have a palm tree-like appearance, while the rest look more like shrubs.

-If you’re searching for a plant for your garden that will attract birds, then Beautyberry is the plant for you!
+If you’re searching for a plant for your garden that will attract birds, your local Melbourne exterior experts definitely recommend the Beautyberry plant!
 This is among the many plants native to Florida, and it bears bright purple fruits.
 The leaves are coarse, fuzzy, and light green.